SAP-samples/teched2025-DT160/exercises/ex1/README.md

-# Exercise 1 - Create a skill to review and change custom fields in a sales order
+# Exercise 1 - Create a Joule Skill to review and change custom fields in a sales order

-In this exercise, you will learn how to work with Joule Studio to create custom Joule skills for reviewing and editing custom fields in a S/4HANA sales order.
+In this exercise, you will learn how to work with Joule Studio to create custom Joule skills for reviewing and editing custom fields in a SAP Cloud ERP sales order.
 To achieve this, we are creating an environment, and action project and finally a Joule skill inside of a project.

 ## Exercise 1.1 Access the Build Lobby and create a new environment